CodeYourFuture/GitHomeworkFixErrors/homework.md

 You delete it

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+It download a file onto own machine so it can be edited

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+git log lists the commits made in a repository in reverse chronological order

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+you send changes to GitHub so that others may access them from the remote repository.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A website that hosts git repositories online, making it easier for developers to share code

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+save your changes

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+HTML, CSS, JavaScript

 ## Question 17